 Wireshark is the world’s foremost and widely-used network protocol analyzer.
 Network analysis and troubleshooting data packets in a network is always a daunting task.
 But Wireshark always comes to rescue in such situations.
 As the Wireshark is used widely inside commercial, non-profit, educational and at various places; it becomes crucial for IT people to know deeply about Wireshark’s capabilities to get insight at microscopic level in a network and know what’s happening in order to analyze, troubleshoot, monitor and sometimes capture sensitive credentials passing through the wires.

 Every organization should hire a network administrator who has sufficient knowledge of Wireshark to deal with data packets.
 Wireshark is capable of fitting into every hacking or security action.
-Wireshark is the world’s foremost and most widely used network protocol analyzer.
-Network analysis and troubleshooting data packets in a network are always daunting tasks.
-But Wireshark comes to rescue in such situations.
-As the Wireshark is used widely for commercial, non-profit, and educational purposes, and at various places, it becomes crucial for IT people to know intimately about Wireshark’s capabilities to get insight at the 1’s and 0’s level in a network and know what’s happening in order to analyze, troubleshoot, monitor, and sometimes capture sensitive credentials passing through the wires.
+Wireshark is the world’s foremost and most widely-used network protocol analyzer.
+Network analysis and troubleshooting data packets in a network is always a daunting task.
+But Wireshark always comes to the rescue in such situations.
+As Wireshark is used widely inside commercial, non-profit, educational and at various places, it becomes crucial for IT people to have thorough knowledge about Wireshark’s capabilities to get insights at a microscopic level in a network and know what’s happening in order to analyze, troubleshoot, monitor and sometimes capture sensitive credentials passing through the wires.
 Wireshark is useful even in session hijacking of authenticated users and it is the industry leading tool that every ethical hacker, network admin, system admin and even malicious hackers or black hat hackers uses to perform advanced security analysis and attacks.

 Course duration: 18 hours (18 CPE points)